-A good IT support partner will always recommend everyone in your business has regular cybersecurity training.
-After all, your people are your first line of defence from cyber-attack.
+A good IT support partner will always recommend everyone in your business has regular cyber security training.
+After all, your people are your first line of defence from cyber attack.
 Software alone won't offer a good level of protection.
 You need software and humans.

-Understand this, though: You can never be 100% protected from malware, ransomware, and other forms of attack.
+It's important to understand this: You can never be 100% protected from malware, ransomware, and other forms of attack.
 That's impossible, because it's a non-stop game where the criminals are always inventing something new, and the data security world has to catch up.

-It is possible to be 99.99% protected; but you may be surprised to learn that we dont' always agree with going that far.
+It is possible to be 99.99% protected, but you may be surprised to learn that we don't always agree with going that far.